composerPigeon/DocumentDatabase/README.md

     - Command which will work only in console application
     - Takes all txt documents in inputted directory and bulk load them as new documents to specified collection
         - if specified collection do not exist, then it will create new one
-        - it will end with error if the directory does not conatin any txt files
+        - it will end with error if the directory does not contain any txt files or the directory does not exist
     - `${...}$` are delimiters and anything between them is taken as it is and used as a directory path
 - `ADD ${<documentContent>}$ AS <documentName> TO <colllectionName>`
     - Command which will create new document of given name and content in specified collection